 They will need to be given instructions on when and how much to feed your Betta fish and will be able to keep an eye on them without having any other responsibility.

-If they are not comfortable feeding your betta, it’s worth considering the automatic feeder or food block.
+If they are uncomfortable feeding your betta, the automatic feeder or food block is worth considering.

 Preparing Your Betta Tank For Before Your Vacation

 Your vacation is just around the corner, and there are a few things that you need to do with your betta tank before you go to avoid any health problems when you return.

 Below is a quick checklist to help you to get organized: